swmff/rainbeam/README.md

 To open your instance up for free account registration, you'll need to set `registration_enabled` to `true` in `~/.config/xsu-apps/neospring/config.toml`.

+### PWA

+You are responsible for adding your own `manifest.json` file in the `static/` directory.

+You can place your PWA logo images in `static/images/logo/`.
+This directory is ignored by git.

 ## Contributing

 You can view information about contributing to Neospring [here](https://github.com/swmff/neospring/blob/master/.github/CONTRIBUTING.md), as well as the contributor code of conduct [here](https://github.com/swmff/neospring/blob/master/.github/CODE_OF_CONDUCT.md)!